amitfin/retry/README.md

 `entity_id` is provided as a variable and can be used by `on_error` templates.

 Note that each entity is running individually when the inner service call has a list of entities.
-In such a case `on_error` can get executed multiple times, once for each failed entity.
+In such a case `on_error` can get executed multiple times, once per each failed entity.
 Similarly, `retry.actions` has a sequence of actions which might include multiple service calls.
-This can also trigger multiple execution of `on_error`, once for each failed inner service call.
+This can also trigger multiple execution of `on_error`, once per each failed inner service call.

 #### `retry_id` parameter (optional)